meghdadFar/wordview/README.md

 By default, dependencies across all non-optional groups are install.
 See [Poetry documentation](https://python-poetry.org/docs/managing-dependencies/) for more details and for instructions on how to define optional dependency groups.

 ### Testing
 Testing of `wordview`'s is carried out via [Pytest](https://docs.pytest.org/).
-Please include tests for any piece of code that you create inside the [test](./tests/) directory.
-You can consult the existing tests in this directory, to see examples.
+Please include tests for any piece of code that you create inside the [tests](./tests/) directory.
+To see examples, you can consult the existing tests in this directory.

 ### Code Quality